 The ABCD (After Breast Cancer Diagnosis), operates a national Breast Cancer Hotline – a free, confidential resource for information about breast cancer and support; staffed by trained peer counselors who are breast cancer survivors.
 Call 1-800-977-4121 (English)

-The USPSTF recommends screening for cervical cancer every 3 years with a Pap test in women ages 21 to 29 years.
+The USPSTF guidelines recommend screening for cervical cancer every 3 years with a Pap test in women ages 21 to 29 years.
 For women aged 30 to 65 years, the USPSTF recommends screening every 3 years with cervical cytology (Pap) alone, every 5 years with high-risk human papillomavirus (hrHPV) testing alone, or every 5 years with an hr HPV test combined with cytology.
 If both methods are used, this is often called cotesting.
 Women under age 21 or over age 65 may be exempt from screening, but read the details.
 USPSTF is the US Preventive Services Task Force.
 New recommendations were updated in 2018.

 See how out-of-pocket costs could accumulate for lung cancer, colon cancer and breast cancer over time.
 Using 2010 to 2014 data (essentially before the Affordable Care Act), costs were examined over time.
 See esp. pages 9-10.
 Patient’s 4-year cost was over $11,000 for lung cancer (of $282,000); $8442 (of $165,000) for colorectal cancer; and $7500 out of pocket (of $101,000 total cost) for breast cancer.
 Study by Milliman Research, April 2017.